-Here at Fstop Lights, we like to keep things simple and easy to understand, so we have come up with a K.I.S.S specification list that is common throughout all the flashlight brands.
+Here at Fstop Lights, we like to keep things simple and easy to understand, so we have come up with a list of definitions to help you out!
 This makes it easy to understand and compare the many flashlights that we sell.
 Here is the list:

 The total amount of time the flashlight can run on the dimmest setting.
 This value is usually an estimate and is affected by the type of battery used when testing the light.
 Runtime also varies with what mode you are using with the flashlight.

 Weight, length and diameter of the flashlight body.
 May also include other measurements.